-Sestina is a type of a poem that contains six stanzas, each stanza having six lines, while concluding seventh stanza having three lines called as envoi, that is also known as tornada.
-As sestina derives its name from fixed structure and characteristics, therefore it is as popular as sextain.
-Unlike other poetic forms, sestina does not rhyme, however, has rhythmic quality on account of the repetition of six end words of the first stanza that recur in the remaining poem.
+Sestina is a type of a poem that contains six stanzas, each stanza having six lines, while a concluding seventh stanza has three lines called “envoi,” which is also known as “tornada.“ As sestina derives its name from fixed structure and characteristics, it is as popular as the sextain.
+Unlike other poetic forms, sestina does not rhyme.
+However, it has rhythmic quality on account of the repetition of the final six words of the first stanza that recur in the remaining poem.
 Hence, a sestina follows the rule of an end word pattern.

 Types of Sestina

 Depending upon the number and size of stanzas, different poets have changed sestinas as give below.